Skip to main content

 How Do We Evaluate Growth Hormone Peptide Therapy Success?

-Protocols using GH secretagogues like Sermorelin, Ipamorelin, or Tesamorelin are designed to stimulate the body’s own production of in a natural, pulsatile manner.
+Protocols using GH secretagogues like Sermorelin, Ipamorelin, or Tesamorelin are designed to stimulate the body’s own production of growth hormone in a natural, pulsatile manner.
 Direct measurement of GH is often impractical due to its short half-life and pulsatile release.
 Therefore, we use a key downstream marker to assess the protocol’s effectiveness.

 • Insulin-Like Growth Factor 1 (IGF-1) ∞ GH stimulates the liver to produce IGF-1.
 IGF-1 levels are much more stable in the bloodstream throughout the day, making them an excellent surrogate marker for overall GH production.
 An increase in IGF-1 from baseline is the primary biochemical indicator that the peptide therapy is working.
 The goal is to raise IGF-1 levels into the upper quartile of the age-adjusted reference range, reflecting a more youthful level of GH secretion.